Bake Play Smile

 Why You're Going To Love This Recipe

-• Family-friendly with texture to love - packed with great texture and flavour, and a surprisingly easy way to get kids on board with sweet pumpkin and greens.
+• Family-friendly: Full of texture and flavour - and an easy way to get kids on board with pumpkin and greens.

-• Perfect for weekend BBQs - or a quick 'throw together' meal with friends.
+• BBQ or weeknight win: Great for weekend BBQs or a quick throw-together meal with friends.

-• Super versatile - easy to customise to what's in your crisper drawer.
+• Super versatile: Easy to customise with whatever's in your fridge.

 Jump to: